Bison on the Boulevard

 Feel the Spirit of the Bison on Roblin Boulevard!

 As symbols of strength and resilience, bison stand together to protect their young.
-Inspired by this collaborative, protective nature, Toba Centre is bringing an art installation – Bison on the Boulevard – to Winnipeg’s Roblin Boulevard.
+Inspired by this collaborative, protective nature, Toba Centre and Graffiti Art Programming have teamed up to bring the Bison on the Boulevard art installation to Winnipeg’s Roblin Boulevard.

-Beginning May 2025, children, youth, and families on their way to Toba Centre will pass by the herd of concrete bison – each beautifully painted by a Manitoba artist and a symbol that their community is with them.
-Standing together, each bison will bring something unique to the herd, just as the team at Toba Centre and the community bring unique and important pieces to Manitoba’s coordinated response to child abuse.
+From May through to October 2025, children, youth, and families on their way to Toba Centre will pass by the herd of concrete bison – each lovingly painted by a Manitoba artist and a symbol that their community is with them.
+Standing together, each bison brings something unique to the herd, just as the team at Toba Centre and the community bring unique and important pieces to Manitoba’s coordinated response to child abuse.

-Follow Toba Centre on social for updates as Bison on the Boulevard takes shape.
+Follow Toba Centre on social for updates on Bison on the Boulevard!

 If you’re interested in sponsoring a bison, please contact Marina Lovell at [email protected] or 204.583.1941.